Clinical Microbiology Short Essay Question And Answers

 • It can cause cutaneous warts, genital warts, recurrent respiratory papillomatosis, and oral papillomatosis.

-• These infections are transmitted by indirect (or) direct contact including sexual contact.
+• These infections are transmitted by indirect or direct contact, including sexual contact.

 • An association between HPV infection (HPV types 16 and 18) and cancer of the uterine cervix.

 Question 12.
-Viruses causing diarrhoea.
+Viruses cause diarrhoea.

 Answer: